javadsalman/spotify-react-django-lesson-project/README.md

 After all just write `docker compose up` command.
 You will have to wait to build images and start the app for a while.
 When it ends you can open site from [http://localhost:3000](http://localhost:3000) address.

 Also you can access to admin panel via this link: [http://localhost:8000/admin/](http://localhost:8000/admin/).
+Username and password is just `admin`.

 ## 📷 Screenshots
 ### Home